This post contains affiliate links.

-The 8th annual New York Times Summer Reading contest is just for students ages 13-19.
+The 11th annual New York Times Summer Reading contest is for students ages 13-19.
 Students are able to tell the NYTimes why they loved or disliked a particular piece and each week they publish the best comments.
 The NYTimes.com has a digital subscription system in which gives readers free access to 20 articles each month.
 The contest runs from June 11 – August 19, 2021.

 Camp Wonderopolis is a free online summer-learning destination that’s full of fun, interactive STEM and literacy-building topics boosted by Maker experiments!
 Keeping kids and their families learning together throughout the summer and out-of-school time, Camp Wonderopolis can help build vocabulary, background knowledge in science, reading comprehension, critical thinking, and other literacy skills along the way.
 When you register as a Camper (kids of all ages) or Counselor (parents, community and library program staff, teachers), you’ll enjoy free learning through wonder.

 Many professional sports teams sponsor summer reading programs, including the Portland Trailblazers and the Tampa Bay Rays.
 Check with your local team to see if they offer a similar program.